 If you need help, you can go into any of these places and tell staff you need a safe place.
 They'll contact your family or carer to come and help.
 You can stay there until you feel better.

-You can register for the scheme by filling in our online form.
+Find out how to join Safe Places on the Cloverleaf Advocacy website.
 You can still use the scheme if you haven’t yet registered.
-Once you’ve registered, we'll keep you up-to-date on events and let you know of any new Safe Places.
+Once you’ve registered, you'll be kept you up-to-date on events and about any new Safe Places.

 Where to find Safe Places

 You can email the Barnsley Safe Places Team at email@example.com for an updated list of shops and businesses, who are registered with the Barnsley Safe Places Scheme.

 If you’re visiting a place outside Barnsley, it’s worth checking online if they're part of a Safe Places scheme.
 Just put the name of the town and the words ‘safe places scheme’ in your search.
-Nearby Safe Places include Wakefield, Sheffield and Leeds.
+Nearby Safe Places include Wakefield Safe Places and Sheffield Safe Places.

 How to become a Safe Place

 Shops and business in the Barnsley area can email the Barnsley Safe Places Team at firstname.lastname@example.org to ask for details.
 We’ll visit your premises and give advice and training as part of the scheme.

 Reporting hate and harassment

-If you’ve felt harassed, or have experienced a hate crime, find out how to report it here.
+If you’ve felt harassed, or have experienced a hate crime, find out how to report hate and harassment.